Eric Cline: Minister of Industry and Resources

 In June 2003, Cline led a Saskatchewan trade delegation to an international conference on biotechnology in Washington, D.C.
-His intent was to develop international contacts, and specifically to export Saskatchewan's biotechnology expertise to India (Broadcast News, 17 June 2003).
-The initiative was reported as a success (Saskatchewan Business, 1 September 2003).
+His intent was to develop international contacts, and specifically to export Saskatchewan's biotechnology expertise to India.
+The initiative was reported as a success.

 The NDP narrowly recovered their majority government in the 2003 provincial election.
 Cline, once again re-elected without difficulty, was appointed to a restructured Ministry of Industry and Resources while yielding the Justice portfolio.
 He also became Chair of the Liquor and Gaming Authority, and minister responsible for the Saskatchewan Research Council, Saskatchewan Opportunities Corporation, Tourism Saskatchewan, Information Services Corporation of Saskatchewan, and Investment Saskatchewan (formerly known as Crown Investments Corp.).
-In December 2003, he announced that Titanium Corporation Inc. would construct the world's first Mineral Sands Processing Facility at the Regina Research Park (Market News Publishing, 12 December 2003).
+In December 2003, he announced that Titanium Corporation Inc. would construct the world's first Mineral Sands Processing Facility at the Regina Research Park.

 As chair of the Liquor and Gaming Authority, Cline approved plans for a new casino on the Whitecap Dakota Sioux reserve in August 2004.
 The provincial auditor general had previously raised concerns about the Saskatchewan Indian Gaming Authority's accounting methods.
-Cline acknowledged that the SIGA had made significant improvements in recent years, and indicated that the government would hold the casino's profits in trust if further concerns were not resolved (Canadian Press, 7 August 2004).
+Cline acknowledged that the SIGA had made significant improvements in recent years, and indicated that the government would hold the casino's profits in trust if further concerns were not resolved.

-Cline led a twelve-day business excursion to Europe in September 2004, and spoke at the World Nuclear Association Symposium in London (Broadcast News, 3 September 2004).
+Cline led a twelve-day business excursion to Europe in September 2004, and spoke at the World Nuclear Association Symposium in London.
 He presented to the conference on Saskatchewan's pioneering Reclaimed Industrial Sites Act, which requires funds to be in place to ensure environmental reclamation and monitoring after mines shut down.
-In response to opposition questions later in the year, he argued that constructing a nuclear power plant in Saskatchewan would not be economically viable (Canadian Press, 19 October 2004).
+In response to opposition questions later in the year, he argued that constructing a nuclear power plant in Saskatchewan would not be economically viable.

 In January 2005, Cline presided over an economic conference in Saskatoon billed as the Centennial Summit.
-Representatives from several industries gathered in the city, and called for a more competitive business environment (Saskatchewan Business, 1 March 2005).
-The following year, Calvert and Cline headed a Saskatchewan delegation on energy resources to the United States, which met with Vice-President Dick Cheney (The Oil Daily, 22 February 2006).
+Representatives from several industries gathered in the city, and called for a more competitive business environment.
+The following year, Calvert and Cline headed a Saskatchewan delegation on energy resources to the United States, which met with Vice-President Dick Cheney.

-Cline was identified as the best minister in the Calvert government in 2005 by members of the government, opposition and media, amid a general economic recovery in the province (Regina Leader-Post, 18 June 2005).
-He relinquished cabinet responsibility for the Gaming and Liquor commission in early 2006 (SSP, 4 February 2006).
+Cline was identified as the best minister in the Calvert government in 2005 by members of the government, opposition and media, amid a general economic recovery in the province.
+He relinquished cabinet responsibility for the Gaming and Liquor commission in early 2006.